CS6440-Practicum/practicum/Final Delivery/Special Instructions.md

 ## Prerequisites

 Use of this application requires a Google account.
-In order to receive proper visualizations, a google account with activity data recorded is required.
+In order to receive proper visualizations, a Google account with Google Fit activity data recorded is required.

 The application is set up to use sandbox data for Dexcom, so no Dexcom account is required.